adtrak-core/adtrak-components-frontend/components/skip-sizes/README.md

 - Copy the code from View tab into your `skip-size-card.twig` file

+- Be sure to fill in the `href` value in the "Book Now" link

 - Now, in your theme, create `_views/_components/skip-sizes.twig`

 - Back in the *Skip Sizes Module* in Fractal, go to the Views tab and copy the code into this file